 However, there are some ways in which Tinder tries to be too simple, to the point that it's frustrating.
 For starters, Tinder saves you the work of creating a profile when you sign up by copying parts of your Facebook profile.
 But if you don't have a Facebook account, then you have to go to the trouble of creating one before you can use Tinder.
 Also, to keep a steady stream of potential matches coming, Tinder doesn't let you go back and re-evaluate previous suggested matches (unless you have a paid subscription).
 This can be problematic if you make a mistake or have second thoughts about someone.

 That's our take on Tinder!
 Does it sound good to you?
 Or do you want to be your own judge of whether Tinder is hot or not?
 Carry on with the rest of our course, and we'll show you how to work it!
-The first step will be downloading and installing the Tinder app!
+The first step will be downloading and installing the app!
+Check out our next tutorial to learn how!

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.